Mando619/Eat-Da-Burger-Express/README.md

 * [JavaScript- Code that gives functionality of functions for implementing promtps in this application]
 * [MYSQL- Is a Relational database management system based on SQL(Structured Query Language).
 Helps to store and query data for this application.]
-* [Express-Handlebars- A templaying engine for web applications.
+* [Express-Handlebars- A templating engine for web applications.
 It is used on the server side using express.js framework]

 ## Questions